-MTU/MRU: Allows you to adjust the Maximum

-Transmission/Receive Unit in bytes for the WAN interface.
-You may need to adjust the values to a smaller size if the servers of your ISP do not support full size frame packets.
-The packets larger than the specified values will be fragmented and the performance may therefore be influenced.
+MTU/MRU: Allows you to adjust the Maximum Transmission/Receive Unit in bytes for the WAN interface.
+The packets larger than the specified values will be fragmented before being transmitted.

 It's suggested not to modify the MTU/MRU settings unless instructed by your ISP.